• Skip to primary navigation

 Use a milk frother if you have one - You won't regret it!
 It will give your latte a luxurious, super creamy foam (see recipe note for method).

-Add toppings - Rose petals, chopped pistachios, or extra beet powder all make this drink extra special.
+Add toppings - Rose petals, chopped pistachios, or beet powder all make this drink extra special.

 Try different flavours - Mix it up by adding matcha or ground cardamom instead of beet powder.